Honey gourami: Appearance and anatomy

-They have orange-colored bodies.
+They have orange-coloured bodies.
 This species can reach a length of 5.5 cm TL.
 Male specimens of this fish, typical of many gouramis, are generally more colourful than their female counterparts.
 They exhibit bright orange colouring around the throat region, which at breeding time becomes much brighter and is used to court the female.
 The undersides of the males become black when breeding.
 Males also exhibit somewhat of an orange tinge in their fins, with the exception of the caudal fin.
 The male also has longer fins, with a pointed dorsal fin and extended anal fin rays.

 In the aquarium

-The honey gourami is generally considered to be a non-aggressive community fish, ideal for small aquaria (minimum of 10 USgal).
-However like other gouramis, male honey gouramis can be aggressive towards each other.
-For this reason they are best kept apart, unless the tank is large enough for the males to establish territories.
-A tank that includes this fish should be planted and decorated to provide adequate cover.
-Providing cover is necessary as this species, like the similarly sized dwarf gourami, can be rather timid, and aggressive tankmates are best avoided.
-Good tankmates include non-fin nipping tetras, non-fin nipping barbs, corydoras, platys and other gouramis.
-Although it is not advised for new keepers to keep honey gouramis with other gouramis, same species or not.
-Water temperature should be maintained at around 22–28 C. Water chemistry is not important, but extremes should be avoided.
+The honey gourami is widely regarded as a peaceful community fish and is commonly kept in small freshwater aquaria.
+It is generally suitable for aquaria of modest size, although males may display territorial aggression toward one another, particularly in confined conditions.
+In larger, well-structured tanks, males may establish separate territories and coexist more successfully.

+In captivity, the species is typically maintained in aquaria with dense vegetation and structural features that provide cover.
+This reflects its natural preference for sheltered environments and helps reduce stress, as honey gouramis can be relatively timid.
+They are best housed with small, non-aggressive species, including non-fin-nipping tetras and barbs, corydoras, platys, and other similarly sized fishes.
+Aggressive or highly active tankmates are generally avoided.

+Honey gouramis are tolerant of a range of water conditions, provided extreme parameters are avoided.
+They are commonly maintained at temperatures between 22–28 C.